shrewdlogarithm/PoE-Character-Log-Desktop/README.md

 In the "pob/builds" directory
 XML - a Path-of-Building-compatible savefile

+## Binary Releases ##
+I will build Windows binaries for this (via pyinstaller) periodically - I don't have the time/resources to build and test Linux and MACOS ones tho - if anyone else would liek to do that, let me know (buildit.bat is the Windows build command)

 ## Known Issues ##
-There will be LOADS - this is the first release and it's end-of-league - do let me know what you find tho!!
+If the task-tray/program won't close - check you don't have a page open in a browser, this can keep the server alive/stop the program ending cleanly.